Tea processing: Type-specific

 Young leaves or new growth buds that have undergone limited oxidation through a slight amount of withering while naturally sun dried or specifically withered and then halting the oxidative processes by baking with the optimal withering conditions at 30 degrees Celsius (65% relative humidity) for 26 hours.
 Withering of the leaves can last from around one to three days depending on the season and temperature of the processing environment.
 The buds may be shielded from sunlight to prevent the formation of chlorophyll.
 The tea leaves meant for white teas are not kneaded nor undergo fixation, which preserves much of the white hair on the leaves and gives the tea a relatively mild flavour.
 White tea is produced in lesser quantities than most other styles, and can be correspondingly more expensive than tea from the same plant processed by other methods.
 It is less well known in countries outside of China, though this is changing with increased western interest in the tea.
-There is an international disagreement on the definition of white tea between China and other producing countries, where in China the term is applied primarily to tea varieties made through the white tea process while in other countries the term is used generally for teas made through the process.
+There is no internationally agreed-upon definition of white tea.
+In China, the term implies not only a low-intervention production technique, but also origin in Fujian Province and the use of particular varietals of C. sinensis.
+In other countries, the term refers to any tea dried with no additional processing, and may also specify the exclusive use of buds or first leaves.